MileHacker Logo

 Shopping Etiquette

-A friendly approach and respectful bargaining typically cause a positive shopping experience.
+A friendly approach and respectful bargaining typically lead to a positive shopping experience.

 Activity Planning Summary